y1hao/Div/README.md

 ### Arrays
 What can I use when I need some data structure like an array, given that the only data structure is simply a pair?

 You can use nested pairs.
-[Here](https://github.com/CoderYihaoWang/Div/blob/master/examples/fibonacci.html) is an example displaying the first nth elements of the Fimonacci sequence onto the screen.
+[Here](https://github.com/CoderYihaoWang/Div/blob/master/examples/fibonacci.html) is an example displaying the first nth elements of the Fibonacci sequence onto the screen.

 ### Multi-argument functions
 What can I do if I want to let the functions take multiple arguments, instead of only one?